Simeon V. Marcelo: As law partner and advocate

-Aside from being a successful litigator in both private and public arenas, he also served, prior to joining the government in 2001, as the Chairperson of the Integrated Bar of the Philippines’ National Committee on Legal Aid and was head of its Task Force on Child Abuse, as well as the Executive Editor of its Law Journal.
-Among the cases handled by the Integrated Bar of the Philippines during Atty.
-Marcelo's incumbency as Chairman of its National Committee on Legal Aid is the notorious Marikina rape-slay case.
-Atty.
+Aside from being a successful litigator in both private and public arenas, he also served, prior to joining the government in 2001, as the chair of the Integrated Bar of the Philippines’ National Committee on Legal Aid and was head of its Task Force on Child Abuse, as well as the executive editor of its Law Journal.
+Among the cases handled by the Integrated Bar of the Philippines during Marcelo's incumbency as chair of its National Committee on Legal Aid is the Marikina rape-slay case.
 Marcelo and a team of trial lawyers from his law office helped the Department of Justice prosecutors to reverse the acquittal of the accused rapists and to order a new trial.
 (Because of the constitutional prohibition against double jeopardy, it is next-to-impossible to reverse an acquittal in a criminal case.)
 The Court of Appeals nullified the acquittal of the accused on the ground that the prosecution was not accorded due process by the judge during the trial of the case.
 The Supreme Court later upheld this ruling.

-During the new trial, the same team of lawyers, headed by Atty.
-Marcelo, helped tremendously in the prosecution by securing key evidence such as the testimony of television reporter Gus Abelgas, before whom some of the accused confessed their commission of the crime while being interviewed on camera.
+During the new trial, the same team of lawyers, headed by Marcelo, helped in the prosecution by securing key evidence such as the testimony of television reporter Gus Abelgas, before whom some of the accused confessed their commission of the crime while being interviewed on camera.
 They also convinced an eyewitness, who did not testify during the first trial out of fear, to testify during the new trial.
-They also extensively interviewed key witnesses who testified in the prior trial in preparation for the new trial, did the essential research and drafted all necessary pleadings for the public prosecutors.
+They also interviewed key witnesses who testified in the prior trial in preparation for the new trial, did the research and drafted all necessary pleadings for the public prosecutors.
 At the end of the new trial, the trial court rendered a verdict of guilt against all accused.

-At present, he is involved as legal counsel in numerous high-profile cases in the regional trial courts, the Court of Appeals and the Supreme Court, apart being actively involved in the good governance and anti-corruption movement in the country.
+At present, he is involved as legal counsel in numerous high-profile cases in regional trial courts, the Court of Appeals and the Supreme Court, apart being actively involved in the good governance and anti-corruption movement in the country.

-Atty.
 Marcelo is now a name partner of the Cruz Marcelo & Tenefrancia Law Offices.